radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RADIUS/DTLS clients SHOULD NOT probe servers to see if they support DTLS transport.
 Instead, clients SHOULD use DTLS as a transport layer only when administratively configured.
-If a client is configured to use DTLS and the server appears to be unresponsive, the client MUST NOT fall back to using RADIUS/UDP.
-Instead, the client should treat the server as being down.

-RADIUS clients often had multiple independent RADIUS implementations and/or processes that originate packets.
-This practice was simple to implement, but the result is that each independent subsystem must independently discover network issues or server failures.
-It is therefore RECOMMENDED that clients with multiple internal RADIUS sources use a local proxy.

-Clients may implement "pools" of servers for fail-over or load-balancing.
-These pools SHOULD NOT mix RADIUS/UDP and RADIUS/DTLS servers.[^movetogeneral]{:jf}

-[^movetogeneral]: This paragraph should probably be moved, as it also applies to RADIUS/TLS.
-Mixing secure transports with insecure ones is bad practice, regardless of UDP or TCP.

 ## Session Management